Jupiternium/Cursor-Color-Changer/README.md

 ## Features
 - Automatically changes the color of the cursor to match the background.
 - Works across different websites and web applications.
-- Customizable options to adjust color sensitivity and behavior.
 - Lightweight and unobtrusive.